ggerganov/llama.cpp/examples/server/README.md

 -   `--embedding`: Enable embedding extraction, Default: disabled.
 -   `-np N`, `--parallel N`: Set the number of slots for process requests (default: 1)
 -   `-cb`, `--cont-batching`: enable continuous batching (a.k.a dynamic batching) (default: disabled)
--   `-spf FNAME`, `--system-prompt-file FNAME` Set a file to load a system prompt (initial prompt of all slots), this is useful for chat applications.
+-   `-spf FNAME`, `--system-prompt-file FNAME` Set a file to load "a system prompt (initial prompt of all slots), this is useful for chat applications.
 [See more](#change-system-prompt-on-runtime)
--
+-   `--mmproj MMPROJ_FILE`: Path to a multimodal projector file for LLaVA.

 ## Build